James Berry (writer)

+Early life

 Berry born in Bunowen, Louisburgh, County Mayo.
 Through visiting his uncle Father Ned O'Malley, the parish priest in Carna, County Galway, he met and married Sarah Greene, a local woman.
 They lived together in Carna and went on to have 11 children.

+Career

 From 1910 to 1914 Berry had a column in The Mayo News under the title Tales of the West – Recollections of my Early Boyhood (reprinted in 1927).
 The column centered on tales he heard during his youth growing up in Mayo and described events from the Famine years such as the Doolough Tragedy.
 In 1967, a collection of his stories was published as Tales of the West of Ireland by Gertrude M. Horgan of Aquinas College (Michigan).
 Berry's Letters to the Editor of the Connaught Telegraph were published as columns in that newspaper during the latter part of the 19th century and the early 20th century.
 Some of these 19th century letters advocated for the Irish peasantry and described the horrific abuses inflicted upon them by the Anglo-Irish landlord class.

+Death

 Berry died on 4 June 1914 and was buried in Mynish cemetery, Carna.